mickael-carl/distfile-mirror/README.md

 Distfile Mirror is a set of applications that make it easier to mirror artifacts from the Internet within an organisation.
 These artifacts may be downloaded from the mirror service through a HTTP proxy that spoofs SSL certificates on demand.
-This allows these original artifacts to be fetched under their original URLs, under the condition that the user installs a custom CA certificate.
+This allows these artifacts to be fetched under their original URLs, under the condition that the user installs a custom root CA certificate.

-Unlike a general purpose caching proxy, this system does not download artifacts from the Internet by simply fetching them on demand.
+Unlike a general purpose caching proxy, the Distfile Mirror proxy does not download artifacts from the Internet by simply fetching them through the proxy.
 Instead, a web UI is offered that can be used to explicitly add URIs of artifacts that need to be present.
-The reason for this is twofold:
+The reason for this is
+twofold:

 - Once an artifact has been declared through the web UI and is downloaded, it will never be purged from storage.
-There is no size limited caching policy.
+There is no size-based caching strategy.
 This makes Distfile Mirror a useful tool for being able to reliably do builds of software whose build processes download files (e.g., [Bazel](https://bazel.build/), [Buildroot](https://buildroot.org/)).
 Even if the upstream file is deleted or modified.